 The modern marketplace is unlike anything seen before in human history.
-For example, eCommerce allows anyone to order practically anything from anywhere in the world with virtual currency, often with the help of a virtual assistant that personalizes its recommendations so that each person’s buying journey is unique.
+For example, eCommerce allows anyone to order practically anything from anywhere in the world with virtual currency.
+Often with the help of a virtual assistant that personalizes its recommendations so that each person’s buying journey is unique.
 In this new age, previously reigning marketing paradigms like the 4Ps of marketing are also undergoing a transformation.
-Welcome to the age of the 4Es instead.
+Welcome to the age of the 4Es of Marketing instead.

-- Evangelism: The dictionary defines promotion as “support or encouragement of a cause” and evangelism as “zealous advocacy”.
+The dictionary defines promotion as “support or encouragement of a cause” and evangelism as “zealous advocacy”.
 This conversion of merely encouraging or supporting a brand to making it a personal mission to convince one’s fellow humans that supporting a brand is a good idea is possibly the greatest success any brand can hope to have.
 That’s exactly what the last of the 4Es suggests brands attempt to do.
-The idea is that if a person’s encounter with a brand, through its product experience, multiple “everyplace” touchpoints and exchange have been satisfying, the result will be an active supporter of the brand who will take to recommending the brand actively through social media, top of mind recall when suggesting brands to their friends, etc.
+The idea is that if a person’s encounter with a brand, through its product experience.
+The multiple “everyplace” touchpoints and exchange have been satisfying.
+The result will be an active supporter of the brand who will take to recommending the brand actively through social media.
+The top of mind recall when suggesting brands to their friends, etc.

 The 4E concept isn’t totally new- it was first proposed by an Ogilvy executive over a decade ago.
-However, it is more relevant now than ever before, with faster connection speeds, better devices and new emerging technologies like augmented reality.
-With a lot of utilitarian shopping relegated to transactional online channels, retail can focus on creating experiences that allow a different level of exchange between brand and customer- one that the latter is happy to evangelize.
+However, it is more relevant now than ever before.
+With faster connection speeds, better devices and new emerging technologies like augmented reality.
+With a lot of utilitarian shopping relegated to transactional online channels.
+The retailers can focus on creating experiences that allow a different level of exchange between brand and customer- one that the latter is happy to evangelize.